Stoorvy/MGT2-Player-Publishers/README.md

 ### What is **Stoorvy Stuff**?
 - I added myself as a company in the mod.
 If you don't want that you can just install without Stoorvy stuff versions.

+### I don't have production unlocked how can I check counter-offers?
+- Type /menu in chat.

 ### Why does it say payment 0$ in publisher menu?
 - Because once you click to a player publisher you'll see a menu and you can offer any amount you want.